Skip to main content

 Technical Analysis

 CVE-2024-20353 is a vulnerability identified in Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software, specifically within the management and VPN web servers.
-The root cause is incomplete error checking during the parsing of HTTP headers, which leads to a loop with an unreachable exit condition—effectively an infinite loop.
-An unauthenticated remote attacker can exploit this by sending a specially crafted HTTP request to the targeted device’s web server.
-This crafted request causes the device to enter the infinite loop, ultimately forcing the device to reload unexpectedly.
-The reload causes a denial of service (DoS) condition, disrupting network security functions.
-The vulnerability affects a broad range of ASA software versions, spanning from 9.8.1 to 9.20.2, indicating a long-standing issue across multiple releases.
-The CVSS v3.1 score is 8.6 (high severity), reflecting the vulnerability’s network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and a scope change (S:C) with impact limited to availability (A:H) but no confidentiality or integrity impact.
-The vulnerability does not require authentication, making it exploitable by any remote attacker with network access to the management or VPN web server interfaces.
-No known public exploits have been reported yet, but the potential for disruption is significant given the critical role of ASA and FTD devices in network security infrastructure.
+The root cause is incomplete error checking during the parsing of HTTP headers, which can lead to a loop with an unreachable exit condition—effectively an infinite loop.
+An unauthenticated remote attacker can exploit this by sending a specially crafted HTTP request to the targeted web server on the device.
+This triggers the infinite loop, causing the device to reload unexpectedly, resulting in a denial of service (DoS) condition.
+The vulnerability affects a broad spectrum of ASA software versions, spanning from 9.8.1 up to 9.20.2, covering many minor and patch releases.
+The CVSS v3.1 base score is 8.6, reflecting high severity due to the network attack vector, low attack complexity, no privileges or user interaction required, and a scope change because the device reload impacts availability.
+The vulnerability does not impact confidentiality or integrity but severely affects availability.
+No public exploits have been reported yet, but the simplicity of exploitation and the critical role of ASA/FTD devices in network security make this a pressing concern.
+Cisco has not provided patch links in the provided data, so organizations must monitor Cisco advisories for updates and consider interim mitigations.

 Potential Impact